azamsharp/azamsharp.github.io/_posts/testing.md

 SwiftUI uses the same concepts internally.
 The views in the body property are not actual views but the declaration of views.
 Eventually, those views gets converted to real views and then displayed on the screen.
 John Sundell also talked about it in his article [SwiftUI views versus modifiers](https://www.swiftbysundell.com/articles/swiftui-views-versus-modifiers/).

 If you are interested in learning more about the concept of virtual DOM then check out this talk title [Tom Occhino and Jordan Walke: JS Apps at Facebook](https://youtu.be/GW0rj4sNH2w?t=301).
 This is the talk, where Facebook introduced ReactJS to the public.

+For three years, I've employed the conventional MVVM approach alongside SwiftUI, but consistently encountered struggles with the framework.
+I regrettably overlooked Apple's beneficial property wrappers, attempting instead to create solutions from scratch.
+This misguided effort led to increased complications, a surplus of code, and heightened maintenance demands.
+It was during this period that I realized the imperative for a more effective strategy.

 ## Understanding the MV Pattern